rachfop/saga-2/tutorial.md

 from shared import TASK_QUEUE_NAME
 ```

+With the Worker defined and ready to execute Workflows and Activities, the next step is to create the Client to initiate the booking process.

-### Defining the Worker Main Function
+### Define the Worker

+The Worker is a crucial component that executes the defined Workflows and Activities.
+Setting up the Worker correctly will ensure that your system can process tasks efficiently and reliably.

 In the `main()` function, you will specify how to connect to the Temporal server, create a Worker, and run it.
-This Worker will listen to the specified task queue and execute the defined Workflows and Activities.
+This Worker will listen to the specified Task Queue and execute the defined Workflows and Activities.

 ```python
 interrupt_event = asyncio.Event()